SEF 2019 – JUNE

 CHILDREN ON ROLL

-We are registered to have 9 children under our Childminding licence and up to sixteen with our childcare on domestic licence although to date we have never gone to that many and usually have a maximum of twelve.
-The group of children that I have at present are all English aged between 4 months and two years three months.
+We are registered to have 9 children under our Childminding licence and up to fifteen with our childcare on domestic licence although to date we have never gone to that many and usually have a maximum of twelve.
+The group of children that I have at present are all English aged between 10 months and two years three months.
 Three set of parents speak hebrew to their children.
 These parents share with us the words and phrases that their children know in hebrew.
 I am attempting to learn the language also and have made several attempts to have an Israeli speaking member of staff.
-To date this has not yet happened.
+Hopefully this will be happening in September.
 We usually have about 22 part time children on our books.
 I also have a few after school children, which varies from term to term.

 - I do not have any children who are registered with learning difficulties or additional needs at present, however we do have one child that is hyper mobile and have a good understanding of his needs and have been involved with his care plan.